 Shanghai Maglev Train

-One of the pricier options perhaps though still very affordable – the high speed train is an experience in itself and generally the fastest choice for getting into Shanghai.
-The Shanghai Maglev uses powerful magnets that allow the train to levitate, avoiding friction and making it the fastest passenger train in the world, hitting a top speed of 431 km/h (267 mph)
+The Shanghai Maglev uses powerful magnets that allow the train to levitate, avoiding friction and making it the fastest passenger train in the world, hitting a top speed of 431 km/h (267 mph).

-The Maglev station is located between terminals 1 and 2 at the airport, where tickets can be purchased for services departing every 15 minutes between 6:45am and 9:30pm.
-The cost of a one way ticket is 50RMB or 80RMB for a return.
+The Maglev station is located between terminals 1 and 2 at the airport, where tickets can be purchased for services departing every 15 minutes between 6:45 am and 9:30 pm.
+The cost of a one-way ticket is 50RMB or 80RMB for a return.

-After a 25 minute journey the train terminates at Longyang Road Station where you can continue on the metro (line 2, 7 or 16) or take a taxi.
+After a 25-minute journey, the train terminates at Longyang Road Station where you can continue on the metro (line 2, 7 or 16) or take a taxi.

 to the Grand Prix